 BTS routinely climb guy-wires accessing electrical distribution and transmission lines.
 This can cause ground faults or short circuits resulting in power outages of varying severity and duration.
-Island-wide outages result in lost productivity, damage to electrical equipment and lost revenues.
+Island-wide outages result in lost productivity, damage to electrical equipment and lost revenues; and often interfere with national defense activities on the island.

-Since Guam is a major transportation hub in the Pacific, numerous opportunities exist for this invasive species to be inadvertently introduced to other areas in the Pacific.
+Since Guam is a major transportation hub in the Pacific, numerous opportunities exist for this invasive species to be inadvertently introduced to other areas.
 The BTS has already been accidentally transported from Guam to other sites worldwide through infested civilian and military vessels and cargo.
-Documented sites include: Hawaii, the CNMI, Corpus Christi, Texas; McAlester, Oklahoma; Japan; Anchorage, Alaska; Wake Island; Taiwan; Kwajalein; Diego Garcia; Darwin, Australia; and Rota, Spain.
+Documented sites include: Hawaii; the CNMI; Corpus Christi, Texas; McAlester, Oklahoma; Japan; Anchorage, Alaska; Wake Island; Taiwan; Kwajalein; Diego Garcia; Darwin, Australia; and Rota, Spain.
 The majority of those sightings were in the CNMI (93) and on Oahu (10).
 There is appropriate concern that the introduction of the BTS to other vulnerable sites, such as Hawaii, will have similarly catastrophic ecological and economic impacts as on Guam.

 Research is conducted to improve existing BTS control tools, such as barriers, traps and baits as well as to develop better control techniques such as toxins, repellents and attractants.
-Research is also intended to improve our understanding of the basic biology of the BTS and to develop methods enabling large-scale suppression of BTS.
+Research is also intended to improve our understanding of the basic biology of the BTS and to develop methods enabling large-scale suppression of BTS on Guam.
 It is largely accepted that severe population suppression must be achieved before eradication can be pursued.
 The operational program utilizes the control tools and techniques developed via the research effort to reduce the risk of BTS dispersal to other Pacific islands, the U.S. mainland, and other vulnerable locations.